DawnPaladin/blog/_posts/2022-01-23-Winning-lifes-great-gambles.md

 <img class="meme" src="{{ '/assets/2022-01-23/distracted-strategist.jpg' | absolute_url }}" alt="Distracted Boyfriend ignores 'Old deliberate strategy', instead staring after 'New emergent strategy'" />

-As with most things, the answer is *it depends.* Sometimes you should go for it, and sometimes you should stick to your guns; good judgement is knowing the difference.
+As with most things, the answer is *it depends.* Sometimes you should go for it, and sometimes you should stick to your guns; good judgment is knowing the difference.
 But there are some guidelines that can help you out.

 The **first** thing is to know what's out there.
 As a general rule, the very first option to come along is not going to be the best one.
 The people who say otherwise are usually dishonest salesmen.
 If you're just starting out, you probably don't really know what you're looking for yet; the way to fix that is to make small bets.
 Draw lots of cards, try lots of things, and don't spend too much.
 In a romantic context, this means going on dates with a variety of people; in the context of housing, this means renting a few places before you build your dream home.